 The competition was created to try and improve the quality of international football, and reduce the number of meaningless friendlies, providing some excitement to country clashes.
 After each tournament cycle, four teams will be promoted and four teams relegated.
 The final will occur in odd years, meaning it is held in years when there isn't a World Cup or European Championships.

 The inaugural league matches were held from September to November 2018, with the finals from June 5 to 9, 2019.
 The final was won by Portugal, beating The Netherlands 1-0.
 The second tournament began in 2020, with the final played in Italy on Oct 10, 2021.
 France defeated Spain 2-1 in the final.
+The third event in 2023 was won by Spain, defeating Croatia, 5–4 on penalties following a 0–0 draw after extra time.

 League A for 2023